 - Seasonings: Lots of great seasonings to add great flavor to this goulash recipe.

 - SAUTE.
 In a skillet cook the beef, onion and peppers in large pot or dutch oven until brown (about 3-5 minutes) over medium-high heat.
 Drain the grease, then add in garlic, Italian seasoning, seasoned salt and Worcestershire sauce.
 Cook for 1-2 more minutes.

 - SIMMER.
 Stir in diced tomatoes, corn, broth and tomato sauce and bring to light simmer.
 Then add in noodles, stir and cover with lid.

 - COOK.
 Continue to cook for 10-12 minutes, or until noodles are tender.

 - TOP.
 Salt and pepper to taste.
 If desired, sprinkle with cheese and cover for about 1 minute, until cheese has melted.
 Then top with fresh basil or parsley.

 TIP: Stir goulash every couple of minutes so that the noodles don’t stick!

 You can easily make this recipe in the slow cooker if you prefer.
 I recommend cooking the ground beef ahead of time, then add all the ingredients to your crockpot and stir.
 Cook on high for 1 to 2 hours or low for 3 to 4.

-Add the noodles the last 30 minutes of cooking. until noodles are tender.
+Add the noodles the last 30 minutes of cooking and cook until noodles are tender.
 Remove lid and sprinkle on cheese.
 Cover with lid for about 1 minute, until cheese has melted.
 Then add fresh basil if desired and serve!